simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-12-14
+<br />**Date image released:**  2023-12-15
+<br />**This image is owned by:**  Sebastian Voltmer
-<br />**Title of the image:**  Supernova Remnant Cassiopeia A
+<br />**Title of the image:**  Betelgeuse Eclipsed
-<br />**Description for the image:**  Massive stars in our Milky Way Galaxy live spectacular lives.
-Collapsing from vast cosmic clouds, their nuclear furnaces ignite and create heavy elements in their cores.
-After only a few million years for the most massive stars, the enriched material is blasted back into interstellar space where star formation can begin anew.
-The expanding debris cloud known as Cassiopeia A is an example of this final phase of the stellar life cycle.
-Light from the supernova explosion that created this remnant would have been first seen in planet Earth's sky about 350 years ago, although it took that light 11,000 years to reach us.
-This sharp NIRCam image from the James Webb Space Telescope shows the still hot filaments and knots in the supernova remnant.
-The whitish, smoke-like outer shell of the expanding blast wave is about 20 light-years across, while the bright speck near center is a neutron star, the incredibly dense, collapsed remains of the massive stellar core.
-Light echoes from the massive star's cataclysmic explosion are also identified in Webb's detailed image of supernova remnant Cassiopeia A.  Tonight watch: The Geminids
+<br />**Description for the image:**  Asteroid 319 Leona cast a shadow across planet Earth on December 12, as it passed in front of bright star Betelgeuse.
+But to see everyone's favorite red giant star fade this time, you had to stand near the center of the narrow shadow path starting in central Mexico and extending eastward across southern Florida, the Atlantic Ocean, southern Europe, and Eurasia.
+The geocentric celestial event is captured in these two panels taken at Almodovar del Rio, Spain from before (left) and during the asteroid-star occultation.
+In both panels Betelgeuse is seen above and left, at the shoulder of the familiar constellation Orion.
+Its brightness diminishes noticeably during the exceedingly rare occultation when, for several seconds, the giant star was briefly eclipsed by a roughly 60 kilometer diameter main-belt asteroid.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/CasA_nircam_4096.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/OrionBetelgeuse_occultation.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).